INFORMATION

 Power outlets

-In England the power plugs and sockets are of type G. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In the United States, power plugs and sockets are of Type A and Type B. The standard voltage is 120 V and the frequency is 60 Hz.
+Delegates should bring appropriate adapters if required

 Public transport